Hells Angels MC criminal allegations and incidents in California: Compton family

-In 1991, Garrett and Hells Angels hangaround Robert G. "Bugeye Bob" McClure were charged with the murders while imprisoned on separate narcotics convictions after prison informants reported that McClure had bragged of committing the crime.
-McClure was convicted of quadruple murder and sentenced to four consecutive life terms on July 30, 1994.
+Over forty witnesses, including former Aryan Brotherhood leaders Clifford Smith and Mike Thompson, testified during each of the trials, held in Hillsboro, Oregon.
+According to prosecutors, Garrett had ordered the killings of Compton and her daughters in retaliation for her testimony without approval from the Hells Angels leadership.
+Seslar was killed because he happened to be present at the time of the murders.
+Thompson claimed that the Aryan Brotherhood had been approached by Hells Angels leaders in California to carry out the murders but had turned down the contract because of their unwillingness to kill children.
+On July 30, 1994, McClure was convicted of quadruple murder and sentenced to four consecutive life terms.
 Garrett was also sentenced to four consecutive life sentences in prison after being found guilty on four counts of murder on July 26, 1995.
-Over forty witnesses including former Aryan Brotherhood council member Michael "Iron Mike" Thompson testified during each of the trials, held in Hillsboro, Oregon.
-According to prosecutors, Garrett had ordered the killings of Compton and her daughters in retaliation for her testimony without approval from the HAMC.
-Seslar was killed because he happened to be present at the time of the murders.
-Thompson claimed that the Aryan Brotherhood had been approached by the Hells Angels leadership in California to carry out the murders but had turned down the contract because of their unwillingness to kill children.
-McClure's alleged accomplice in the murders, fellow Hells Angels associate Benjamin Wai "Psycho" Silva, was never charged in the case; prosecutors felt it wasn't worth the expense and effort as he was already awaiting execution at San Quentin State Prison for the 1981 kidnapping, rape, torture and murder of two college students in Lassen County.

-Additionally, Garrett was a suspect in the possible homicide of Rhonda Lynn Yocom, a nineteen-year-old Filipina American woman who was last seen getting into a car with Garrett in Oroville on February 10, 1985, before she disappeared.
+Additionally, Garrett was a suspect in the possible homicide of Rhonda Lynn Yocom, a 19-year-old Filipina American woman who was last seen getting into a car with Garrett in Oroville on February 10, 1985, before she disappeared.
 Garrett was purported to be taking Yocom to the Klamath Falls, Oregon area in order for her to flee the state to avoid a court appearance in a criminal matter.
 She has never been located and it is believed that she was the victim of a homicide.
-Garret died in prison at the age of seventy-four on February 12, 2017.
+Garret died in prison at the age of 74 on February 12, 2017.